Joe Saumarez Smith: Business interests

 Saumarez Smith was the co-founder and chief executive of Schoolsnet, an online education company, from 1999 to 2001.
 Schoolsnet was sold to Hotcourses in September 2003.

 Saumarez Smith was an investor in numerous Internet start ups.
-Successful investments include the sale of IPS to Leo Vegas in February 2018 for £65 million, the sale of luxury cycle clothing company Rapha to RZC Investments for £200 million in August 2017 and the sale of a majority stake in Bede Gaming to the Gauselmann Group in March 2020.
+His investments included the sale of IPS to Leo Vegas in February 2018 for £65 million, the sale of luxury cycle clothing company Rapha to RZC Investments for £200 million in August 2017 and the sale of a majority stake in Bede Gaming to the Gauselmann Group in March 2020.

 Honours and patronages

-Saumarez Smith was named Commodore/Sunday Times Young Computer Brain of the Year 1985.
+Saumarez Smith was named Commodore/Sunday Times Young Computer Brain of the Year in 1985.
 He was also named one of Management Todays Young Meteors in November 2000.

-He finished as runner up in the 1994 World Series of Poker media event and was introduced the next year as the "reigning champion", as the actual winner, Bill "Bulldog" Sykes had died in the meantime.
-Saumarez Smith completed the 2011 Etape du Tour Act I cycling race from Modane to Alpe d'Huez in 4,158th place, the 2014 La Marmotte cycling race in 4,133rd place, and the 2015 Maratona dles Dolomites in 3,878th place.
+He finished as runner up in the 1994 World Series of Poker media event.
+He also participated in several amateur cycling events, completing the 2011 Etape du Tour Act I cycling race from Modane to Alpe d'Huez in 4,158th place, the 2014 La Marmotte cycling race in 4,133rd place, and the 2015 Maratona dles Dolomites in 3,878th place.

 Saumarez Smith was a patron of the Ben Kinsella Trust from September 2018.